Dan and his wife took a trip to Las Vegas and tried out some of their well-known eateries.

 At the end of it, I cannot recommend this restaurant as either a family experience or a more adult-oriented one.
 Although the selection of dishes was reasonable for a buffet, it was not great and only the salad and dessert bars produced really palatable food.

-Our planned meal for the next evening would be at the Mirage casino buffet where we hoped to do much better, albeit at twice the cost.
+Our planned meal for the next evening was at the Mirage casino buffet where we hoped to do much better, albeit at twice the cost.
 If you are that desperate for a low-cost buffet, take the time to drive the thirty miles to Kingman Arizona where you will find a Golden Corral at a little over half the price and with far better food.
 I give the Circus Circus buffet two stars, but only for selection and cleanliness and not for the quality of the food.